GBell94/mildew-detection-in-cherry-leaves/README.md

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks
 Business requirement 1: Data Visualization
 * The client wants to display the 'mean' and 'standard deviation' images for cherry leaves that are healthy and those that have powdery mildew in order to visually differentiate them.
-* The client wants to display the difference between the 'mean' image for a healthy cherry leaf and the 'mean' images of one that has mildew in order to visually differentiate them.
+* The client wants to display the difference between the 'mean' image for a healthy cherry leaf and the 'mean' image of a leaf that has mildew in order to visually differentiate them.
 * The client wants to display an image montage of healthy cherry leaves and those which have powdery mildew in order to visually differentiate them.

 Business requirement 2: Classification